 Insurers will typically not cover treatment if members voluntarily choose to travel to a destination after a travel restriction has been applied.
 With this said, exceptions may be made on a case-by-case basis (for example, if the destination country is your country of residence, if you have been sent for a work assignment or your close family lives in that destination).
-If this is a concern of yours, please let us know so we can assist you in seeking clarifications from the insurer.
+If this is a concern, please let us know so we can assist you in seeking clarifications from the insurer.

 I have exclusions on my policy, could these affect my coverage for Covid-19?